pwjazz/mwanzia/README.markdown

    instance of the appropriate type, and then set all properties marked as
    @Transferable (in this case, the property "id").
 Then it calls the method.

+### Core Features

+Mwanzia exports Java object models to JavaScript and makes certain methods available for remote invocation.
+In so doing, it attempts to match the client- side semantics to the server-side as closely as possible.
+The main difference is remote invocations are asynchronous, so there's some special syntax for dealing with them.
+That's it.

+#### Namespaces

+Objects on the client are namespaced just like on the server.

+##### Java

+    package org.mwanzia.demo;

+    public class ClassA {}

+##### JavaScript

+    // We can reference ClassA fully qualified var theClass = org.mwanzia.demo.ClassA;

+    // Or we can import the package and then reference it unqualified mwanziaImportPackage(org.mwanzia.demo);
+    var theClass = ClassA;

+#### Constructors

+#### Exception Handling

 ### Security

 Mwanzia takes various steps to prevent JavaScript clients from gaining access